Citizenship Amendment Act not anti-Muslim, says Rajnath Singh

 In response to a question about protests and disruptions in Assam and Bengal over the CAA, he said, "The situation is under control.
 Any confusion will be removed."
 "I want to make it clear that the CAB is not anti-Muslim.
 If anyone can tell me that the CAB is anti-Muslim, then we will rethink CAB" but not if someone tries to just create an air over the issue.
 "This will not do."

-Applauding the courage and valor of India's armed forces, Singh recalled his France visit in October to receive the first of the 36 Rafale fighter jets at a facility of Dassault Aviation in the French city Bordeaux.
+Applauding the courage and valor of India's armed forces, Singh recalled that he had traveled to France in October to receive the first of the 36 Rafale fighter jets at a facility of Dassault Aviation in the French port city of Bordeaux.
 He said now that India will have the jets, "if we have to eliminate the terror camps, there will be no need to take the planes to Pakistan.
 We can do it from India".

 Replying to a member of the audience who commented that Singh had said that if talks are held with Pakistan, it will now be on Pakistan-occupied Kashmir (PoK), the defense minister said, "Baat kya hogi, PoK toh apna hai hi (What is there to talk, PoK is ours)", amidst a loud cheer from the audience.
 Singh had said that if talks were held with Pakistan in the future, it would be only on PoK.